fishes text index | photo index

 They are among our favourite seafood.
 However, overharvesting can affect their populations.

 Where seen?
-These secretive fishes are seasonally common in seagrass areas on many of our shores.
+These fishes may be common in seagrass areas on many of our shores.
 They often lie quietly among seagrasses or hidden among coral rubble, relying on their camouflage to avoid detection.

 What are rabbitfishes?
 They belong to Family Siganidae.
 According to FishBase: the family has 2 genera and 25 species.
 They are found in the Indo-Pacific and Mediterranean seas.

 Features: Can be quite small (about 8cm or less) to quite large (about 15cm).
-It has spines on its fins that are grooved and contain venom glands.
-These spines may be found on the dorsal, anal and pelvic fins.
-The sting of these spines can be quite painful to humans, but is generally not fatal.
 It is named for its rabbit-like snout ('siganus' means 'has a nose like a rabbit') or possibly for its habit of grazing on seaweeds.
 It is also called Spinefoot after the spines on its pelvic fins, a unique feature of this family.
 It has tiny scales.

 Chek Jawa, Aug 02